Alan "Canadense" Hetherington

 Alan’s Brazilian musical life is the subject of filmmaker Avi Lev’s feature documentary, We Are Samba with Beth Carvalho, Mestre Sombra, Mestre Odilon, and others.

 In 2016, 2017 and 2018 Alan produced and performed tours with Filó Machado and Celso Machado, as well as with Henrique Cazes and his group (Canadioca) in music festivals across the country.
-In 2019 he was commissioned to produce Um Grande Encontro for the Toronto Jazz Festival, and was music director for Rafael Piccolotto’s, Forró Sem Palavras, for the Orquestra de Fulô de Toronto.
+In 2019 he was commissioned to produce Um Grande Encontro for the Toronto Jazz Festival, and in 2022 was music director for Rafael Piccolotto’s, Forró Sem Palavras, for the Orquestra de Fulô de Toronto.

 Alan holds a Bachelor's Degree in Music from The University of British Columbia where he studied with John Rudolph, and a Masters of Music in Percussion Performance from the University of Toronto, under Russell Hartenberger.